topcoder-platform/challenge-api/README.md

 ## Running tests

-Before running tests, DynamoDB tables should be created, ES index should be initialized, mock API should be started and various config parameters are properly set.
+Before running tests, AWS S3 bucket should be created, DynamoDB tables should be created, ES index should be initialized, mock API should be started and various config parameters are properly set.
+Important notes: You need to ensure DynamoDB configuration in `mock-api/config/default.js` is consistent with `config/default.js`

 Seeding db data is not needed.

 ### Running unit tests